In London

 The feedback she received has been nothing but positive.
 The client really enjoyed Natasha’s bold work style and dedication to exploring on her own, and they look forward to working with her again in the future.

-The client’s intent was to use the photos in larger-than-life light boxes around their store, with additional images to be rotated in throughout the year.
+The client’s intent was to use the photos in larger-than-life light boxes around their store, with additional images to be rotated throughout the year.
 Since the apparel can be used for athletic activity as well as casual wear, Nick was tasked with showcasing the various conditions in which this clothing could be worn and demonstrate the flexibility.

 Pre-planning went pretty smoothly, as the client was very helpful and hands-on with the whole project.
 With the Lululemon team based out west, Nick dealt mainly with the local Yorkdale team to coordinate and plan each day of shooting.
 Given the visual direction they wanted to move in, they decided to shoot at sunrise and sunset each day.
 This was one of the only big challenges, but Nick declared that it was totally worth it.